-If the electric distribution company identifies concerns based on these factors within the 60-day review period, the electric distribution company may notify the Office of the Interconnection and the DER Aggregator, and the electric distribution company and the DER Aggregator may first attempt to resolve those concerns bilaterally, or through the applicable Relevant Electric Retail Regulatory Authority, prior to seeking initiation of the dispute resolution process described in Operating Agreement, Schedule 5.
-In the event that the electric distribution company’s concerns are resolved within the 60-day review period, the electric distribution company may recommend that the Office of the Interconnection approve the registration.
-In the event that the concerns identified by the electric distribution company are not resolved, the electric distribution company may, within the 60-day review period, recommend that the Office of the Interconnection: (i) reject the registration, (ii) approve the registration with certain operational limitations on the DER Aggregation Resource identified in the registration, or (iii) approve the registration with the removal of one or more specific Component DERs from the DER Aggregation Resource identified in the registration.
+If the electric distribution company identifies concerns based on these factors within the 60 calendar day review period, the electric distribution company may notify the Office of the Interconnection and the DER Aggregator, and the electric distribution company and the DER Aggregator may first attempt to resolve those concerns bilaterally, or through the applicable Relevant Electric Retail Regulatory Authority, prior to seeking initiation of the dispute resolution process described in Operating Agreement, Schedule 5.
+Disputes arising under any applicable tariffs, agreements, and operating procedures of the electric distribution company, and/or the rules and regulations of any Relevant Electric Retail Regulatory Authority, shall be resolved with the applicable Relevant Electric Retail Regulatory Authority, and shall not be arbitrated or in any way resolved by the Office of the Interconnection or through the dispute resolution processes under Operating Agreement, Schedule 5.

+In the event that the electric distribution company’s concerns are resolved within the 60 calendar day review period, the electric distribution company may recommend that the Office of the Interconnection approve the registration.
+In the event that the concerns identified by the electric distribution company are not resolved, the electric distribution company may, within the 60 calendar day review period, recommend that the Office of the Interconnection: (i) reject the registration, (ii) approve the registration with certain operational limitations on the DER Aggregation Resource identified in the registration, or (iii) approve the registration with the removal of one or more specific Component DER from the DER Aggregation Resource identified in the registration.

-The Office of the Interconnection shall either approve or deny the DER Aggregator’s registration based on receipt and review of the electric distribution company’s comments and recommendation, with deference given to the electric distribution company’s assessment of the impact of the DER Aggregator’s registration on the safety and reliability of distribution facilities To the extent that no comments or recommendations are provided by the electric distribution company, the Office of the Interconnection shall approve the DER Aggregator’s registration.
+Within fifteen calendar days, the Office of the Interconnection shall apply the applicable pricing points to the Component DER, and shall either approve or deny the DER Aggregator’s registration based on the Office of the Interconnection’s review of the registration and receipt and review of the electric distribution company’s comments and recommendation, with deference given to the electric distribution company’s assessment of the impact of the DER Aggregator’s registration on the safety and reliability of distribution facilities To the extent that no comments or recommendations are provided by the electric distribution company, including after the Office of the Interconnection provides final notice to the electric distribution company prior to the expiration of the 60 calendar day review period, the Office of the Interconnection shall approve the DER Aggregator’s registration.

-During the registration process, the responsibility for physically operating the Component DERs within a DER Aggregation Resource and/or dispatching the DER Aggregation Resource will be assigned to the electric distribution company, the DER Aggregator, or another entity, in accordance with any applicable tariffs, agreements, and operating procedures of the electric distribution company, and/or the rules and regulations of any Relevant Electric Retail Regulatory Authority.
+During the registration process, the responsibility for physically operating the Component DER within a DER Aggregation Resource and/or dispatching the DER Aggregation Resource will be assigned to the electric distribution company, the DER Aggregator, or another entity, in accordance with any applicable tariffs, agreements, and operating procedures of the electric distribution company, and/or the rules and regulations of any Relevant Electric Retail Regulatory Authority.

+All DER Aggregators shall remain in full compliance with the tariffs, agreements, and operating procedures of the applicable electric distribution company, and the rules and regulations of any Relevant Electric Retail Regulatory Authority, in accordance with their executed DER Aggregator Participation Service Agreement, at all times while participating in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model.

-Transmission Owners shall provide all data to the Office of the Interconnection reasonably required to accurately represent the DER Aggregation Resource in the Regional Transmission Expansion Plan, in accordance with Operating Agreement, section 1.5.4 and the PJM Manuals.
+Transmission Owners shall, in coordination with the Office of the Interconnection, provide all data to the Office of the Interconnection reasonably required to accurately represent the DER Aggregation Resource in the Regional Transmission Expansion Plan, in accordance with Operating Agreement, section 1.5.4 and the PJM Manuals.